 The design of the building is important as it encourages collaborations, resource and knowledge sharing, interdisciplinary interactions to actually take place.
 In other words, the structure itself doesn't produce innovative ideas (of course) but supports and enhances the individuals and culture of cooperation that does.
 In saying that, UCo also happens to be an excellent example of what can happen when this kind of collaboration is allowed.

 One of the biggest challenges we faced after initiating the UCo community was finding an appropriate venue.
-In 2012 we discovered an old, dilapidated train depot of the Dutch Railways, used as a makeshift warehouse.
-After much negotiation, we agreed and began to develop our vision.
+In 2012 we came across an old, dilapidated train depot of the Dutch Railways, used as a makeshift warehouse.
+After much negotiation, we agreed on the details and began to develop our vision.

-The main hall is filled with plants and trees, creating an almost magical jungle-like environment that complements the focus on health and toxin reduction during the construction phase.
+The main hall is filled with plants and trees, creating an indoor ecosystems, and and almost jungle-like environment that complements the focus on health and toxin reduction during the construction phase.

 The building is designed and followed standards throughout the renovation process to ensure energy neutrality - an amazing feat for a heritage-listed building.